Seventh-day Adventist Church in Canada: Social and political engagement

 The SDACC has been engaged in social and political activities throughout its history.

 Social engagement

 Like Adventists everywhere and throughout their history, individuals and entities of the SDACC have been engaged in promoting healthful living and operating healthcare facilities.
 These efforts have included the former Branson Hospital (Toronto), facilities for seniors in New Brunswick, Ontario, Manitoba, Saskatchewan, Alberta, and British Columbia.

 Since 1990, the SDACC, in association with about thirty faith communities, has been a member of the Canadian Foodgrains Bank.

 Political engagement

 In 1906, Adventists in Canada opposed the efforts of the Lord's Day Alliance and others in promoting a Sunday-observance bill in parliament.
-In the process, Adventist leaders met with Prime Minister Wilfred Laurier and his Minister of Justice.
+In the process, Adventist leaders met with Prime Minister Wilfrid Laurier and his Minister of Justice.

 In related areas of interest, Canadian Adventists, who were sometimes arrested for working on Sunday, supported the efforts of John G. Diefenbaker and others in advocating for a Canadian Bill of Rights.